 24. Use fresh florals wisely / Consider dried flowers

-Fresh flowers may look gorgeous, but they are very expensive on the pocket.
+Fresh flowers may look gorgeous, but they are costly in the pocket.
 You can make your event beautiful in many other ways.
-For centerpieces, you can opt some candles (rent flameless pillar candles!).
+For centerpieces, you can opt some candles (rent flameless pillar candles!) and dried flowers.
 It will help you to save money.